ZEN-universe/ZEN-garden/docs/files/input_handling.rst

 .. image:: ../images/PI_small_net_solving_time_plot_violin.png
     :alt: Net-solving time comparison for PI_small

-Note that the ``Base Case`` refers to a configuration where gurobi scaling with a ``NumericFocus`` of ``0`` is applied, but no scaling in ZEN-garden.
+Note that the ``Base Case`` refers to a configuration where Gurobi scaling with a ``NumericFocus`` of ``0`` is applied, but no scaling in ZEN-garden.
 Since for this model all scaling configurations that use ZEN-garden are run with a fixed ``NumericFocus`` of ``1`` (corresponding to low numeric focus)
 , we also included a ``Base Case`` configuration with a ``NumericFocus`` of ``1`` for comparison.
 The red dotted line indicates the arithmetic mean of the net-solving time for the base case configuration.

 The plot shows:

 * a significant decrease in net-solving time for the model ``PI_small`` for a majority of the considered algorithms when ZEN-garden scaling is applied
 * on average configurations that include the right-hand side vector for deriving the row scaling vector indicate a better performance
-* solving times are very inconsistent leading to large variances in the net-solving time for each scaling configuration
+* solving times are very inconsistent leading to large variances in the net-solving time for each scaling algorithm

 2. ``NoErr``

 .. image:: ../images/NoErr_errorbar_plot.png
     :alt: Net-solving time comparison for NoErr

-In the analysis of the model ``NoErr`` we set special focus on the interaction and compatibility of ZEN-garden scaling with the numeric settings of gurobi.
-For this we included for each algorithm four configurations with different combinations of ZEN-garden scaling and gurobi's ``ScaleFlag`` and ``NumericFocus``.
-A ``ScaleFlag`` of ``2`` indicates that gurobi scaling is turned on and thus double scaling (ZEN-garden and gurobi) is applied.
+In the analysis of the model ``NoErr`` we set special focus on the interaction and compatibility of ZEN-garden scaling with the numeric settings of Gurobi.
+For this we included for each algorithm four configurations with different combinations of ZEN-garden scaling and Gurobi's ``ScaleFlag`` and ``NumericFocus``.
+A ``ScaleFlag`` of ``2`` indicates that Gurobi scaling is turned on and thus double scaling (ZEN-garden and Gurobi) is applied.
 A ``NumericFocus`` of ``0`` indicates an automatic numeric focus, whereas a ``NumericFocus`` of ``3`` indicates high numeric focus.
 Again, the base cases correspond to no ZEN-garden scaling.

 From the plot we can derive:

-* no scaling (neither ZEN-garden nor gurobi) can also lead to the best performance (as indicated by ``Base Case (No Scaling)``)
+* a configuration where no scaling is applied (neither ZEN-garden nor Gurobi) can also lead to the best performance (as indicated by ``Base Case (No Scaling)``)
-* double scaling (ZEN-garden and gurobi scaling) does not seem to be beneficial and rather increases the net-solving time
+* double scaling (ZEN-garden and Gurobi scaling) does not seem to be beneficial and rather increases the net-solving time
 * setting a high numeric focus increases the net-solving time significantly for all scaling configurations
-* only for a very few algorithms net-solving time is decreased when ZEN-garden scaling is applied and only for an automatic numeric focus and no gurobi scaling
+* only for a very few algorithms net-solving time is decreased when ZEN-garden scaling is applied and only for an automatic numeric focus and no Gurobi scaling

 The two examples shown here, again indicate that deriving a general recommendation for the scaling configuration is difficult and that the performance of the scaling algorithm is highly dependent on the optimization problem at hand.
 Therefore, we recommended to test different scaling algorithms and configurations via trial and error.